I'm Honey!

 TASTE IS AGELESS

 My French friends seem to have a plan.
 They visualize the way they want their life to be at sixty, seventy, eighty, and ninety.
-These women take care of their bodies, rarely do I see heavy-set French women in Paris.
+These women take care of their bodies, rarely do I see fuller-figured French women in Paris.
 They are keenly aware that their bodies have to last them well into their nineties.

 These women protect their skin from the sun, they take Pilates and Yoga.
 Also, they drink lots of Evian water because they do not want to look like a prune!
 They dress simply, wear little make-up and they are selective about everything.
 And that includes their love of French cheeses.